raer0/containarr/README.md

 # Getting started v0.2.2

 ## IMPORTANT
+- PUBLIC TRACKERS ONLY.
+Private trackers don't like VPNs.
+Please wait for v0.3.0 if you intend to use private trackers.
 - Visit ```https://github.com/qdm12/gluetun/wiki``` for information on configuring your VPN with gluetun.
 - An understanding of docker, docker compose, and how to configure ```docker-compose.yml``` are helpful but hopefully not *necessary*.
 If you don't get docker, you should be able to use this with docker desktop.
 If you find info on using containarr lacking please open a discussion so I can figure out what to add to the wiki.
 - This is not intended to be exposed over a public IP.
 Ensure that containarr is only accessible on your private network.